AlessandroRota05/WheelStat/README.md

 Three things to know:

 - **C3 and S2 have only two UARTs** and UART 0 is the serial monitor, so the GPS gets UART 1 (already set).
 - **On the C3 the firmware fills 90% of the flash**: the RISC-V core.
-It fits, but leaves ~120 KB of headroom.
 - A family chip that isn't listed (C6, H2) fails to compile: add its block in [Config.h](Config.h) by copying the closest one.
 Outside the Espressif family it would be a port (native `WiFi.h`, `WebServer.h` and LittleFS only exist there).

 <a id="en-build"></a>